 Charge radii differences in mirror pair nuclei are strongly associated with the neutron-skin thickness of neutron-rich nuclei and with the slope parameter $L$~\cite{PhysRevC.88.011301,PhysRevLett.119.122502}.
-As shown in Ref.~\cite{PhysRevC.97.014314}, the calculations performed by relativistic energy density functionals (EDFs) further inspect the validity of this assumption.
+As shown in Ref.~\cite{PhysRevC.97.014314}, the calculations performed using relativistic energy density functionals (EDFs) further inspect the validity of this assumption.
 It points out that the difference in proton radii of mirror nuclei can be indeed employed to constrain the EoS of isospin asymmetry nuclear matter.
-This may provide an alternative approach to extract the content information about the neutron skin thickness as well~\cite{CPCFangdeqing}.
-Recent study suggests that mirror-difference in nuclear charge radii is proportional to the isospin asymmetry $I=(N-Z)/A$, where $N$ and $Z$ represent the neutron and proton number of a nucleus, respectively, and $A=N+Z$ is the corresponding mass number~\cite{PhysRevLett.130.032501}.
-Here the same scenario can also be observed between the difference of binding energy per nucleon of mirror nuclei and the Coulomb asymmetry.
-Furthermore, combing the accurately detected charge radii differences in mirror partner nuclei, the upper limit range of symmetry energy slope has been determined at $L\approx100$ MeV~\cite{PhysRevC.108.015802}.
+This may provide an alternative approach to extract content information about the neutron skin thickness~\cite{CPCFangdeqing}.
+A recent study suggests that the mirror-difference in nuclear charge radii is proportional to the isospin asymmetry $I=(N-Z)/A$, where $N$ and $Z$ represent the neutron and proton number of a nucleus, respectively, and $A=N+Z$ is the corresponding mass number~\cite{PhysRevLett.130.032501}.
+Here, the same scenario can also be observed between the difference in binding energy per nucleon of mirror nuclei and the Coulomb asymmetry.
+Furthermore, combing the accurately detected charge radii differences in mirror partner nuclei, the upper limit range of the symmetry energy slope has been determined to be $L\approx100$ MeV~\cite{PhysRevC.108.015802}.